 Let's get concrete.
-The list below shows you the most strapped-down version of audio prompts which would work for the call-flow:
+The list below shows you the most stripped-down version of audio prompts which would work for the call flow:

 - Welcome and IVR message (decision point - no green box)

-- Wait music (many green boxes but they will all link to the same audio file)
+- Waiting music (many green boxes but they will all link to the same audio file)

 - Apology message (green box)

-In this version, you can recycle the same prompt for the After hours and Holidays message as well as the wait music in different places.
+In this version, you can recycle the same prompt for the After hours and Holidays message as well as the waiting music in different places.

 But you could get much more sophisticated if you wanted to and add many more prompts: